Hachi1/quicklook/README.md

 ...Done!
 ```

 What we get is a bunch of PNGs with single time frames and a GIF animation.
 That was easy, wasn't it?:) Since we did not set any output directory, the output files (frames+animation) are stored in input path.
 Much better is to define a separate location for this using `-o` flag.
 We can also change the name of our animation using `-n` flag.
-The type of domain and selected vertical levels are appended automatically.
+The type of domain and selected vertical levels are appended automatically to the file name.

 We can further improve our plot.
-We can for example plot points of interest (PIO) into the plot by means of providing a *file* using flag `-r <file_with_POIs>`.
+For example, we can plot points of interest (PIO) into the plot by the means of providing a *file* using flag `-r <file_with_POIs>`.
 The format of the file should be as follows.
 Each PIO is on a separate line, where its longitude, latitude and label appear:
 ```
 139.08  36.30 JPX38
 ```

-To reduce the domain, use `-d ll_lon, ll_lat, ur_lon, ur_lat`, where parameters are longitude of lower-left corner, latitude of lower-left corner, longitude of upper-right corner, latitude of upper-right corner.
-This flag is overrided by `-m` flag taking maximum available domain.
-To select a range of vertical levels which are shows use `-l <level1> <level2>`.
-If you want to see just one particular level, *level1*=*level2*.
+To plot a sub-domain instead of the whole domain, use `-d ll_lon, ll_lat, ur_lon, ur_lat`, where parameters are longitude of lower-left corner, latitude of lower-left corner, longitude of upper-right corner and latitude of upper-right corner.
+This flag is overridden by `-m` flag taking maximum available domain.
+To select a range of vertical levels which are shown use `-l <level1> <level2>`.
+If you want to see just one particular level, then set *level1*=*level2*.

 Title of plots can be set using `-x <Title>`.
 This will appear on all frames.
-Date-time stamp in tha title is added automatically.
-You can also set units of colorbar using `-u <Units>`.
+Date-time stamp in the title is added automatically.
+You can also set units which will appear under the colorbar using `-u <Units>`.

-If you need to multiply the data before plotting, use `-f <Factor>` which will multiply the data with the *Factor*.
+If you need to multiply the data by a *Factor* before plotting, use `-f <Factor>`.

 Particularly for backward runs is useful flag `-q`, which forces the output files to be processed in a backward manner.

-To produce PDFs instead of default PNGs use `-p` flag.
+To produce PDFs instead of default PNGs, use `-p` flag.

-To change the map projection from default cylindrical to Mercator use `-z merc`. **Warning:** Using of Mercator projection for a domain containing poles will raise an error.
+To change the map projection from default cylindrical to Mercator, use `-z merc`. **Warning:** Using of Mercator projection for a domain containing poles will raise an error.

 ## Configuring and modifying QuickLook ##

-The idea is to provide a user full control over the QuickLook.
+Generally, virtually everything can be changed by modifying the source code of QuickLook.
+However, the goal is to provide a full control over the appearance of plots via a configuration file.
 As a stub for this feature, there is a file *config.py*, where you can configure some properties.
-Currently, only steps for plotting meridians and parallels for mother and nested domains can be changed.
+Currently, only steps for plotting meridians and parallels for mother and nested domains can be adjusted.

 ## TO DOs ##